Skip to contents

 type Description Options (arguments =)

 "cumincdiff" Difference in cumulative incidence (risk difference) from Kaplan-Meier estimator or, if competing risks are present, its generalized form, the Aalen-Johansen estimator, with confidence interval (default: 95%).
-Uses rifttable::survdiff_ci(). timepoint, id.
-Example: list(timepoint = 2.5, id = "id_variable") to calculate difference in 2.5-year risk and to set a variable identifying individuals (for survival::survfit(), e.g., with time and time2 set up; if none is set, each row is taken as one individual).
+Uses rifttable::survdiff_ci(). timepoint.
+Example: list(timepoint = 2.5) to calculate difference in 2.5-year risk.

-"cumincratio" Ratio of cumulative incidence (risk ratio), with confidence interval (default: 95%), similar to "cumincdiff". timepoint, id
+"cumincratio" Ratio of cumulative incidence (risk ratio), with confidence interval (default: 95%), similar to "cumincdiff". timepoint

 "hr" Hazard ratio from Cox proportional hazards regression, with confidence interval (default: 95%).
 If competing events are present, hazard ratios are cause-specific for the event of interest. list(robust = TRUE) for robust (sandwich) standard errors.
-Use "+ cluster(id_variable)" in confounders to obtain clustering.
+Use "+ cluster(id_variable)" in confounders to obtain clustering specifically for Cox models, or use the id argument of the main rifttable() call.

 "survdiff" Difference in survival from Kaplan-Meier estimator, with confidence interval (default: 95%).
 Not estimated if competing risks are present.
 Uses rifttable::survdiff_ci().
 See "cumincdiff".